Where: Right in the centre of Beijing

 It is estimated that it took one million labourers to complete the construction of the Forbidden City in 1420.
 Covering an area of two square miles, it has over 800 buildings and 9000 rooms, which now houses a vast collection of priceless relics including ancient pottery, bronzes and paintings.

 For 500 years, the Forbidden City remained the exclusive domain of the ruling emperor and his servants, and it was strictly off limits to the rest of the common folk.
 A total of 24 emperors from the Ming and Qing dynasties ruled their kingdom from the confines of the city and they did not leave it unless it was absolutely necessary.
-This however, sometimes caused the emperor to be cut off from the external affairs and court eunuchs would be the ones with the real power.
+However, this sometimes caused the emperor to be cut off from the external affairs and court eunuchs would be the ones with the real power.

 Through the centuries, there have been many tales of betrayal, murder and power struggle in the Forbidden City.
 Manchu Empress Dowager Cixi was notorious for her ruthless methods and murderous plots against her rivals.
 It is rumoured that she once ordered her eunuchs to wrap the emperor’s favourite concubine Zhenfei in a carpet and throw her into a well.
 The concubine had often interfered with the Empress’ plans, perhaps once too many.
 The well is still there today, in a tiny courtyard in the northeast of the palace.